We recently attended a chili cook-off which kicked my obsession with finding an Award Winning Instant Pot Chili Recipe into high gear.

-First, we attended a chili cook-off and brought this awesome Cheesy Ground Beef Enchilada Chili.
+We attended a chili cook-off and brought this awesome Cheesy Ground Beef Enchilada Chili.
 It was so good, but soooo many arteries were clogged that night.
-It’s a pretty unhealthy soup, but I heard a rumor that if you don’t eat it alone the calories don’t count.
+It’s pretty unhealthy, but I heard a rumor that if you don’t eat it alone the calories don’t count.

 How to Make Chili in an Instant Pot